Easee vs Zaptec

 Easee

-Norwegian EV charger brand specializing in smart, modular home and light commercial charging solutions.
-Known for compact design and intelligent load balancing across multiple units.
+Norwegian EV charger manufacturer specializing in residential and light commercial charging solutions.
+Known for compact design, user-friendly apps, and competitive pricing in the home charging market.

 Founded